 Other times, someone will say something and spark an idea, and I can’t wait to see if it will work in a new sculpture.
-(A good example of this is Opioid, a 3D-printed sculpture with a light inside.
+(A good example of this is Adzuki, a 3D-printed sculpture with a light inside.
 I’ll do more with lights, too – it’s the single most asked question about my large format 3D printed sculptures: “Can you put a light in it?”)

 Recently I 3D printed a piece on my 8-foot-tall Cerberus 3D Gigante 3D printer for a visiting TV crew and decided I wanted to make a variation on this design using the same luscious filament ….